Wedding F.A.Q.

 Art

 There is some kind of artistic gift at every theme camp and throughout the grounds.
 Sometimes they are quiet and subtle collaborative pieces of art or interactivity.
-Other times they blow fire and sound and move around the islan
+Other times they blow fire and sound and move around the island.

 How am I going to camp if I’m flying in?